Or3stis/apparatus/docs/docs.md

 #### First Column - Buttons

-Buttons offer certain functions to manipulate the graph and perform analysis.
-Several buttons, such as the _Overview_ button or the _Show neighbor_ button are shared between the different modeling phases, each phase has certain unique buttons.
+Buttons offer specific functions to manipulate the graph and perform security analysis.
+Several buttons, such as the _Overview_ button or the _Show neighbor_ button are shared between the different modeling phases; each phase has certain unique buttons.

 1. **add component** button: the ➕ icon is used to add new nodes to the graph.
-If you hover over the button you will be presented with a list of the node option in the current modeling phase you are in.
+If you hover over the button, you will be presented with a list of the node option in the current modeling phase you are in.
 Each newly created node will be added to the top left of the graph container (I am having some issues with the smart placement of nodes).
 If the node is _not_ created, there are probably some issues with the new node's id and the ids of the existing nodes in the graph.
-Each node must have a unique id in order to be added to the graph.
+Each node must have a unique id to be added to the graph.
 The `addComponent.js` and `initialize.js` modules try to create a new id, but bugs may occur.
 If that happens, feel free to file an issue.
 1. **add connection:** button: the next button is used to add edges between nodes.
 To add an edge you need to click on the _source_ node first, then on the _target_ node and then click the _connection_ button.
-The first clicked node is highlighted to blue.
-When you click on the second node, the color of your first selection is turned to orange and the newly selected node is turned blue.
+The first clicked node is highlighted in blue.
+When you click on the second node, the color of your first selection is turned to orange, and the newly selected node is turned blue.
 As a reminder _blue_ node ➞ _target_ and _orange_ node ➞ _source_.
 Once the _connection_ button is clicked, an edge with the corresponding relationship will be created.
 If the modeling language doesn't allow the connection between the nodes, an error will be displayed on the results bar.
    _keyBinding_: macOs: `cmd + e`, Linux/Windows: `ctrl + e`
 1. **delete component** button: you can delete nodes and edges by selecting the element and clicking the ➖ icon.
    _keyBinding_: macOs: `cmd + backspace`, Linux/Windows: `ctrl + backspace`.
 1. **select component** button: you can highlight the selected class of nodes.
 All the other nodes in the graphs will be faded.
 Moreover, you can see the total number of the highlighted nodes in the bottom left corner of the graph.
 1. **select module** button: the Apparatus Framework groups concepts that share a similar thematic context.
 For example, concepts that are used to express networking constructs such as  _connections_ or _devices_ belong to the _network module_.
-All the nodes that are part of the selected module are highlighted and their total number is shown in the bottom left corner of the graph.
+All the nodes that are part of the selected module are highlighted, and their total number is shown in the bottom left corner of the graph.
 1. **layout options** button: is used to apply different layout algorithms to on the graph.
 The layout algorithms are located in `/src/core/layout.js`.
 1. **threat validation** button: checks whether the identified threats are mitigated by constraint.
 1. **model validation** button: is used to validate a model according to the metamodel of the phase.
-This function is useful for checking if imported models are valid, since the add edge function disallows wrong connections.
+This function is useful for checking if imported models are valid since the add edge function disallows wrong connections.
-1. **transform model** button: transform the current model to a model of the other engineering phase.
+1. **transform model** button: transform the current model into a model of the other engineering phase.
 1. **save model** button: once pressed it will display a native save dialog.
 You can select the location of the saved file as well as its name.
 The file will be saved with `.json` extension.
    _keyBinding_: macOs: `cmd + shift + s`, Linux/Windows: `ctrl + shift + s`.
 1. **home** button: once click it navigate you back to home menu (phase selection).